Evolution of insects: Theories

 When the first forests arose on Earth, new niches for terrestrial animals were created.
 Spore-feeders and others who depended on plants and/or the animals living around them would have to adapt too to make use of them.
 In a world with no flying animals, it would probably just be a matter of time before some arthropods who were living in the trees evolved paired structures with muscle attachments from their exoskeleton and used them for gliding, one pair on each segment.
 Further evolution in this direction would give bigger gliding structures on their thorax and gradually smaller ones on their abdomen.
 Their bodies would have become stiffer while thysanurans, which never evolved flight, kept their flexible abdomen.

 Mayfly nymphs must have adapted to water while they still had the "gliders" on their abdomen intact.
 So far there is no concrete evidence to support this theory either, but it is one that offers an explanation for the problems of why presumably aquatic animals evolved in the direction they did.

-Leaping and arboreal insects seems like a good explanation for this evolutionary process for several reasons.
+Leaping and arboreal insects seem like a good explanation for this evolutionary process for several reasons.
 Because early winged insects were lacking the sophisticated wing folding mechanism of neopterous insects, they must have lived in the open and not been able to hide or search for food under leaves, in cracks, under rocks and other such confined spaces.
 In these old forests there were few open places where insects with huge structures on their back could have lived without experiencing huge disadvantages.
 If insects got their wings on land and not in water, which clearly seems to be the case, the tree canopies would be the most obvious place where such gliding structures could have emerged, in a time when the air was a new territory.

 The question is if the plates used for gliding evolved from "scratch" or by modifying already existing anatomical details.
 The thorax in Thysanura and Archaeognatha are known to have some structures connected to their trachea which share similarities to the wings of primitive insects.
 This suggests the origin of the wings and the spiracles are related.

 Gliding requires universal body modifications, as seen in present-day vertebrates such as some rodents and marsupials, which have grown wide, flat expansions of skin for this purpose.
 The flying dragons (genus Draco) of Indonesia has modified its ribs into gliders, and even some snakes can glide through the air by spreading their ribs.
 The main difference is that while vertebrates have an inner skeleton, primitive insects had a flexible and adaptive exoskeleton.